Query-Specific Pruning of RML Mappings (Extended Version): Related Work

 \section{Related Work}

-As introduced in the beginning of this paper, there exist two major approaches to generating RDF graphs from non-RDF data: \emph{materialization} and \emph{virtualization}.
+As mentioned in the introduction, there are two types of approaches to provide access to RDF views of non-RDF data: \emph{materialization} and \emph{virtualization}.

-On one hand, materialization approaches like SDM-RDFizer~\cite{Iglesias2022ScalingKnowledgeGraph}, Morph-KGC~\cite{ArenasGuerrero2022MorphKGCScalable}, and RMLMapper~\cite{deVleeschauwer2024RML-view-to-CSV} rely on a mapping language, in this case RML~\cite{dimou_ldow_2014,IglesiasMolina2023:RMLOntology}, to generate the full RDF graph by applying the declaratively defined mappings in RML.
-This gives materialization approaches access to diverse types of data sources (i.e., any data sources supported by RML).
-Moreover, materialization-based RDF graph generation is an active research domain, ranging from recent work on language-agnostic formal semantics of materialization~\cite{minoo2025AlgebraPublished} to several optimization techniques for materialization~\cite{Iglesias2022ScalingKnowledgeGraph,ArenasGuerrero2022MorphKGCScalable,deVleeschauwer2024RML-view-to-CSV,jozashoori2020funmap,Freund2024FlexRML}.
-However, none of the approaches considers a user's query while generating an RDF graph.
+Materialization approaches rely on a mapping language (e.g., RML~\cite{dimou_ldow_2014} or R2RML~\cite{Seema2012R2RML}), define a direct mapping using a meta-model~\cite{asprino2023knowledge}, or use manually written scripts to transform non-RDF data to generate the RDF graph.
+Thus, materialization systems~\cite{ArenasGuerrero2022MorphKGCScalable,asprino2023knowledge,Iglesias2022ScalingKnowledgeGraph,deVleeschauwer2024RML-view-to-CSV} can process diverse types of data sources and formats into RDF graph, provided that the types of data sources and formats are supported by the underlying mapping language, meta-model or implementation.
+However, none of these systems considers a user's query while generating an RDF graph, which can be inefficient in dynamic environments where a query can be answered by a small subset of the generated RDF graph.

-On the other hand, virtualization approaches like Ontop~\cite{calvanese2017ontop}, Morph-RDB~\cite{priyatna2014formalization}, and Morph-CSV~\cite{ChavesFraga2021Enhancingvirtualontology} use R2RML~\cite{Seema2012R2RML} mappings as a guide to translate a given SPARQL query to an equivalent query supported by the underlying data source.
-The translated query is then applied on that source, and the resulting data is returned directly as SPARQL query results.
-At first glance, this appears more efficient than materialization, as only query-relevant data is retrieved.
-However, virtualization is limited to using data sources that provide a query language into which a user's SPARQL query can be translated.
-Consequently, sources without a query language cannot be used by virtualization systems.
+Virtualization approaches provide SPARQL query functionality over a virtual RDF view of the underlying non-RDF data.
+To this end, these approaches rewrite any given SPARQL query into an equivalent query supported by the underlying data source.
+The rewritten query is then executed against the data source, and the fetched results are transformed back into SPARQL query results.
+Such query rewriting and result transformation is usually guided by the usage of a mapping language such as R2RML~\cite{Seema2012R2RML}.
+Thus, virtualization systems~\cite{calvanese2017ontop,priyatna2014formalization,ChavesFraga2021Enhancingvirtualontology} are capable of answering SPARQL queries over non-RDF data through virtual RDF views.
+However, query rewriting also limits such systems to using data sources that support a query language into which a SPARQL query can be translated.

 While virtualization is query-aware, it is less flexible than materialization in supported data sources, whereas materialization can handle diverse sources but generates unnecessary triples.
-Our approach bridges this gap by pruning mappings, before materialization, to retain only those that are relevant to answering the user’s query.
+Our approach bridges this gap by preemptively pruning mappings, to retain mappings relevant to answering the user’s query.